cmisid/Karadoc/README.md

 ## Preprocessing

-We built a preprocessing tool for extracting raw data from the various media files that were provided.
-The tool outputs CSV files into a *features* folder which can be accessed for statistical analysis.
+We built a preprocessing tool for extracting raw data from the various media files that are available.
+The tool outputs CSV files into a *features/* folder which can be accessed for statistical analysis.
 The CSV files that we can extract are the following:

 - **metadata**
     - `features.csv`: filename, duration, explicit, licence, size, title, uploader_id, uploader_login